Nebucatnetzer/nixos/README.md

 ## Raspberry Pi installation

 1. Add the new system to `flake.nix`.
-2. Build the image with `scritps/build-raspi-image.sh SYSTEMNAME`
+2. Build the image with `scripts/build-raspi-image.sh SYSTEMNAME`
-3. Flash the image to an SD card `dd if=~/Downloads/SYSTEMNAME.img of=/dev/mmcblk0 bs=4M`.
+3. Flash the image to an SD card
+   `dd if=~/Downloads/SYSTEMNAME.img of=/dev/mmcblk0 bs=4M`.
+4. After you've booted the Pi get the new SSH key with `ssh-keyscan hostname.custom.domain` and add it to `scrts/secrets.nix`.
+5. Then login into the new Pi and mount the `FIRMWARE` partition with `sudo mount /dev/disk/by-label/FIRMWARE /mnt` and make sure that your `config.txt` looks like [./systems/raspi4/config.txt](./systems/raspi4/config.txt)

 ## x86 installation